Wisdomplexus-Logo

 Alert Process in Both Tools

-Alerts in the Kibana happens under the following conditions:
+Alerts in Kibana happen under the following conditions:

-Also, Kibana allows its users to get notified on email, PagerDuty, Slack, and HipChat.
+Also, Kibana allows its users to get notified via email, PagerDuty, Slack, and HipChat.

 However, in Tableau, data-driven alerts automatically send alerts to key people specified for that alert.

-For Tableau online, live data sources are evaluated after every 60 minutes.
+For Tableau online, live data sources are evaluated every 60 minutes.

 Users have the option of even adding themselves to the alerts created by others.

-Site administrators can easily enable or disable the alerts and even make the changes to it accordingly.
+Site administrators can easily enable or disable the alerts and even make changes to them accordingly.

 Key Features